Configuring the Google and Chromebook settings, and downloading the HTTPS certificate

 - Under the Google settings section:

-- If you want to turn on Google Sign-In on the SSL login page, select the Google Sign-In button option.
+- To turn on Google Sign-In on the SSL login page, select the Google Sign-In button option.

-- If you want only accept logins from specific domains, select the Approved domains option and type the list of domains that you want to include.
+- To only accept logins from specific domains, select the Approved domains option and type the list of domains that you want to include.
+Users from non-approved domains can still log on to their Chromebooks using their Google credentials, but are placed in the Unauthenticated IPs group.

 - If your directory service doesn't need the domain name to form part of the username to log in, select the Remove domain name option.